-4.10.1 Grade 3 - Mathematics - All Sections
+4.10.1 High School (Algebra I) Mathematics - Section 1

-The administration script under Section 4.10.1 will be used for all Sections of the Grade 3 Mathematics Test.
-Refer to Section 4.10.2 for the administration script for all Sections for the Grade 3 ELA/L Test.
+The administration script under Section 4.10.1 will be used for Section 1 of the high school Mathematics assessment.
+Refer to Section 4.10.2 for the administration scripts for Sections 2-4 of the high school Mathematics assessment.

-Test Administrators are required to adhere to the scripts provided in this manual for administering the MSDE assessment.
+Test Administrators are required to adhere to the scripts provided in this manual for administering the MCAP assessment.
 Read word-for-word the bold instructions in each SAY box to students.
-You may not modify or paraphrase the wording in the SAY boxes.
+You may NOT modify or paraphrase the wording in the SAY boxes.
 Some of the SAY boxes are outlined with a dashed line and should ONLY be read aloud if they are applicable to your students.
-Some directions may differ slightly by Section and are noted within the administration script.
+Some directions may differ slightly by Sections and are noted within the administration script.
 Test Administrators should be familiar with the script before administering the assessment.